The Uncertain Century Trilogy:

 For 5,000 years humanity’s lifestyle changed very little.
 Then, 250 years ago, everything took off and it has not stopped since.
 ‘The Birth of Now’ explains how and why.
 Understanding what started the change leads us then to where it will end.

 Much of our future depends on what we believe.
 ‘Beliefs’ provided a simple summary of what the main beliefs of mankind are, from Polytheism to Communism, from Islam to Nationalism.
 Where they came from, how they split and changed and where they will take us next.

 Change raises questions, but gives new answers.
 We have computers, so we understand how we think more clearly.
 We have seen many elections, so we know how they work and when they do not.
 A century of science produces as many answers as questions.
-‘To Squeeze the Universe into a Ball’ brings all this together in 23 brief answers to fundamental questions.
-From ‘How did intelligent life start?’, to ‘What is Right and Wrong?’, from ‘What is the connection between words and things?’ to ‘Why don’t peace and wealth make people happy?’
+‘Philosophy 2′ brings all this together in 20 brief answers to fundamental questions.
+From ‘How did intelligent life start?’, to ‘What makes things right or wrong?’, from ‘What is the connection between words and things?’ to ‘Why don’t peace and wealth make people happy?’
 Answers that provide hand-holds in the age of uncertainty.